- Salary

 The purpose of this section is to describe an overall approach to investing.
 There are plenty of books and Internet resources on how to be a successful investor, and we encourage you to read further on the subject and consult with a financial advisor.
 We have included a glossary of basic terms at the end of the guide to help you start your foray into the world of investing.

-The concepts applied to debt management can also be applied to investing.
-Use your budget to determine how much you have available for investing, and then arrange for automatic withdrawals into an investment account on your payday.
+Once you determine how much of your budget you can comfortably set aside for investing there are several ways to make that happen, such as automatic withdrawals in an investment account every payday.
 Also consider saving salary increases – if you don’t see it, you won’t miss it!
 In fact, using this method for paying off your debt is a way of practicing for when you start saving.
 In this way, your retirement plans are covered before you start spending in the present.

 In determining the make-up of your investment portfolio, take into account considerations of risk, realistic rate of return, liquidity, and time until retirement.
 The concept of risk return describes the fact that a higher risk investment has potentially higher return, while a lower risk investment typically has a lower return.
 Stocks and income trusts generally carry higher risk than mortgage securities, which in turn carry higher risk than corporate or government bonds, but also have the potential for higher rates of return.
 Investing in real estate requires a significant time commitment along with the added risk of investing a significant portion of your savings in one asset.
 Remember that if you’re saving for your retirement, you have plenty of time over which to spread your investments and make a respectable rate of return.